chj940215/AMPresence/README.md

 swiftc DataGrabbing.swift -o NowPlayingServer
 ```
 Now you have two executables.
 You can either run those by your own script or run.sh.

-### Features
-Actually there's no great features.
-This only supports:
-* Display "Playing Apple Music"
-* Shows Title, Album, Artist
-* Run on local

 ### Known Issues
 * Permissions: I use default for this program, which will be able to access friends info, rich presence, etc..
 However, the program only access rich presence in order to update your activity status.
 No other modifications are made.